TheTechnobear/SSP/releases/clds/readme.txt

 ## Installation
-copy the plugins/*.so to sdcard /plugins
+copy `plugins/*.so` to sdcard `/plugins`

 ## Optional Installation
-copy the plugins.presets/* to  sdcard /plugins/plugins.preset
-(same folder structure)
+you may want to copy and rename the demo presets contained in `/presets` you may now remove `/plugins.preset` folder on SSP sdcard as its no longer used

 ## General Usage